enonic/old-xp-doc/doc/getting-started/hello-region-page.rst

 Component parts must be placed into a `region` on a page or layout.
 Let's create a new page component with a single region called "Main".
 We will later place the "Country" part into this region.

-The benefit of a region (see :ref:`apps-page-region`) is that a page component can be re-used across multiple different pages by simply adding different parts to it as needed.
+The benefit of a region (see :ref:`apps-page-regions`) is that a page component can be re-used across multiple different pages by simply adding different parts to it as needed.

 1. Create a folder called "hello-region" in your project's ``site/pages/`` folder.